What You Need To Know About Adult-Onset Allergies

 Gupta’s research is at an early stage, and it’s still unclear whether adult-onset allergies eventually resolve or persist for life.
 That’s why the best strategy may be preventative, says Christopher Warren, a researcher at CFAAR: to avoid developing allergies, a good bet is to expose ourselves to allergens regularly, so our body is acquainted with the substances.
 Children and adults should be eating a healthy, diverse diet that includes the most typical allergens, such as shellfish, milk and peanuts.
 As for environmental allergies, as long as we are reasonably safe, one of the best things we can do is to keep playing in the dirt.

-Now that you know the latest research on adult-onset allergies, check out these solutions for seasonal allergies.
+Now that you know the latest research on adult-onset allergies, find out which four skin changes you should never ignore.